ADX CFDs Technical Analysis & ADX CFDs Signals

 Values above 30 signifies a strong trending market.

-When ADX indicator turns down from above 30, it demonstrates that the current cfd trend is losing momentum.
+When ADX indicator turns down from above 30, it indicates that the current cfd trend is losing momentum.

-Since the ADX alone is a directionless indicator it's combined with the DMI index so as to determine the direction of the cfd.
+Since the ADX alone is a directionless indicator it is combined with the DMI index to determine the direction of the cfd.

 DMI